 Based on in-country evaluations, you will be placed in beginning, intermediate, or advanced classes and receive 90 hours of intensive instruction in Modern Standard Arabic, focusing on developing your reading, writing, listening, grammar, vocabulary, and conversation skills so you can participate in everyday communication.
 You will practice your language skills in homestays, on excursions, and during daily interactions with Moroccans.
 You will also receive 15 hours of instruction in Moroccan dialect.

-Travel to Morocco’s northeast coast and to the Rif and High Atlas Mountains.
+Travel to Morocco’s High Atlas Mountains.

 Meet regularly with Moroccan students to discuss the issues you’re studying.